Infinite Self-Shuffling Words: Introduction

 In this paper, we derive a number of necessary (and in some cases sufficient) conditions for a word to be self-shuffling.
-For instance, if a word $x$ is self-shuffling, then $x$ begins in only finitely many Abelian border-free words.
+For instance, if a word $x$ is self-shuffling, then $x$ begins in only finitely many Abelian unbordered words.
 As an application of this we show that the well-known {\it paper-folding word} is not self-shuffling.
 Infinite {\it Lyndon words} \cite{SI} constitute another class of words which are shown not to be self-shuffling.
 A word $x\in \A^\nats$ is said to be Lyndon if there exists an order on $\A$ with respect to which $x$ is lexicographically smaller than each of its tails.
 We prove that if $x$ is Lyndon, then any $z \in \sh (x,x)$ is lexicographically smaller than $x$, from which it follows immediately that $x$ is not self-shuffling.
 While this may appear rather intuitive, our proof of this fact is both long and delicate.
+We further prove that each aperiodic word $x$ admits a Lyndon word in its shift orbit closure, i.e., there exists a Lyndon word $y$ each of whose factors is a factor of $x$.
+From this it follows that each aperiodic word $x$ admits a non-self-shuffling word in its shift orbit closure.

 An important feature of the self-shuffling property stems from its invariance under the action of a morphism: The morphic image of a self-shuffling word is again self-shuffling.
 Many important classes of words (e.g., Sturmian words, pure morphic words, and Toeplitz words) are not preserved by the action of an arbitrary morphism.
 This invariance provides a useful tool for showing that one word is not the morphic image of another.
 For instance, the paper-folding word is not the morphic image of any self-shuffling word.
 However this application requires knowing a priori whether a given word is or is not self-shuffling.
 In general, to show that a word is self-shuffling, one must actually exhibit a shuffle.
 Self-shuffling words have other unexpected applications particularly in the study of substitutive dynamical systems.
 For instance, as an almost immediate consequence of our characterization of self-shuffling Sturmian words, we recover a result, originally proved by Yasutomi via number theoretic methods, which gives a characterization of pure morphic Sturmian words in the orbit of the characteristic.